An article written by Anthony Winyard and published in Pro Mobile the magazine for Mobile DJs, issue 65

 On leaving school and starting full-time work, I was constantly hunting around record shops in London and beyond, for particular tunes.
 And spending most of my earnings on records, and it became almost impossible for me to walk past a record shop without popping in!

 I can do it in the mix!

 When I was 19, I became obsessed with improving my mixing.
 One of the main guys creating the DMC mixes at the time was Les Adams, known as the Mix Doctor.
 When I discovered that he offered advanced mixing lessons, I snapped up a one-day personal training course.
 This made me realise that I had to ditch my belt drive decks, because mixing on them was as easy as skateboarding on a wet towel!

-Within months I had picked up two more clubs, which meant I was doing six nights a week in west-end clubs and I was able to quit mini cabbing and the day jobs I was doing.
-I was 21 at the time, and have been a full time DJ ever since.
+Within months I had picked up two more clubs, which meant I was doing six nights a week in west-end clubs and I could quit mini cabbing and the day jobs I was doing.
+I was 21 and have been a full time DJ ever since.

 Y viva Espana

-At 22 a guy who owned three clubs on the Atlantic coast near Cadiz offered me an opportunity to DJ in Spain.
-It was an area popular with people from other parts of Spain and one of the clubs was on the beach with an open-air dance floor.
+At 22, a guy who owned three clubs on the Atlantic coast near Cadiz offered me an opportunity to DJ in Spain.
+It was an area popular with people from other parts of Spain and one club was on the beach with an open-air dance floor.
 Working there really opened my eyes and was a great experience.